isomerpages/moe-beaconpri/_beacon-experiential-learning/Teaching & Learning Programmes/Mathematics.md

 #### Excellence 2000 (E2K) Mathematics Programme

 The E2K Mathematics programme caters to selected Primary 4 to 6 students who demonstrate interest and ability in mathematics.
-It offers opportunities for students to collaborate with their peers and engage in mathematical thinking through resources such as puzzles, games and explorations which are specifically designed to hone their mathematical skills.
+It offers opportunities for students to collaborate with their peers and engage in mathematical thinking through resources such as puzzles, games and explorations which are specifically designed to hone their mathematical skills.&nbsp;

 #### Mathematics Olympiad Training